Localization, Convexity, and Star Aggregation: Introduction

 \section{Introduction}

 A central question in statistical learning theory asks which properties of the empirical risk minimizer can be inferred without regard to the underlying data distribution.
-In particular, the convergence rate of empirical risk minimization has been shown to depend both on distribution-specific properties, such as Tsybakov's margin condition \citep{tsybakov_optimal_2004}, as well as distribution-independent or ``global'' properties, such as curvature of the loss function \citep{mendelson_improving_2002}.
+In particular, the convergence rate of empirical risk minimization has been shown to depend both on distribution-specific properties, such as Tsybakov's margin condition \citep{tsybakov_optimal_2004}, as well as distribution-independent or ``global'' properties, such as VC dimension of the class and curvature of the loss \citep{mendelson_improving_2002}.

-The \emph{local Rademacher complexities} of \citet{bartlett_local_2005} address this issue by giving bounds that are data dependent and yet adapt to the global properties of the learning problem.
-More recently, the \emph{offset Rademacher complexities} of \citet{rakhlin_online_2014} and \citet{liang_learning_2015} have been shown to provide similar bounds for the square loss in several contexts, including improper statistical learning and online learning.
-The method also comes with a simplified analysis that transparently relates the \emph{geometry} of the square loss to \emph{statistical} properties of the estimator.
+The {local Rademacher complexities} of \citet{bartlett_local_2005} address this issue by giving bounds that are data dependent and also adapt to the global properties of the learning problem.
+More recently, the {offset Rademacher complexities} of \citet{rakhlin_online_2014} and \citet{liang_learning_2015} have been shown to provide similar bounds for the square loss in several contexts.
+The offset complexity provides a simplified analysis that transparently relates the {geometry} of the square loss to {statistical} properties of the estimator.

-We extend offset Rademacher complexities to systematically study how curvature of the loss translates to faster rates of convergence in both proper and improper statistical learning.
-We show that classical results on \emph{uniform convexity} of the loss \citep{bartlett_convexity_2006,mendelson_improving_2002}, as well as newer results using \emph{exponential concavity} \citep{van_erven_fast_2015,mehta_fast_2017} and \emph{self-concordance} \citep{bilodeau_tight_2020,marteau-ferey_beyond_2019}, can be studied in a unified, purely geometric framework.
-Moreover, they can be generalized to improper learning with a single, universal algorithm introduced by \citet{audibert_progressive_2008}.
-In each case, the excess risk is controlled by a rate-adaptive offset Rademacher complexity.
+We extend offset Rademacher complexities to systematically study how curvature of the loss translates to fast rates of convergence in proper and improper statistical learning.
+We show many results in the literature can be studied in a common geometric framework: from classical results on {uniform convexity} of the loss \citep{bartlett_convexity_2006,mendelson_improving_2002}, to newer results on {exponential concavity} \citep{erven_fast_2015,mehta_fast_2017} and {self-concordance} \citep{bilodeau_tight_2020,marteau-ferey_beyond_2019}.